AriTheFirst/aribot-9000/README.md

 ### /Banner
 **Arguments:** User (Ping or Snowflake)<br>
-**Description:** Returnes a specified user's Nitro banner.
-If the user does not have nitro it returns their banner hex code instead.
+**Description:** Show's a specified user's banner.
+If the user does not have nitro, their banner's hex code and a color preview will be displayed

 ### /Cat
 **Arguments:** N/A<br>